LucaBTE/SudoQ/README.md

 # SudoQ
-Started in 30th June 2025.
-A custom version of the classic Sudoku Game
+A custom version of the classic Sudoku game implemented in C.